 In the afternoon, we will drop by Fushimi Inari Shrine, the most popular sightseeing spot in Kyoto.
-Apart from being the tourism icon, Fushimi is an old Kyoto suburb with many traditional architecture, now turned into restaurants and shops.
+Apart from being the tourism icon, Fushimi is an old Kyoto suburb with plenty of traditional architecture, many of which have now turned into restaurants and shops.

-Tonight dinner is Japanese Italian fusion cuisine at a restaurant opened by a young Japanese top chef trained in Italy.
-He creates a work of art using traditional Japanese ingredients using Italian technique.
+Tonight dinner is Japanese Italian fusion cuisine at a restaurant opened by a top young Japanese chef trained in Italy.
+He creates a work of art using traditional Japanese ingredients using Italian techniques.

 DAY 11 KYOTO (FREE DAY)

 Today is set aside for you to see Kyoto’s iconic temples and shrines such as Golden Pavilion and Nijojo Castle, take a class in paper-making or indigo-dying, or explore Kyoto’s bustling food and textile markets.
 Alternatively, simply wander Kyoto’s great range of craft shops and department stores for some last-minute shopping.
 Please ask the team at Journey to the East about the special places in Kyoto.